Macroscopic loops in the loop O(n) model via the XOR trick

-To each vertex $\ell \in V_{\calD}(\omega)$ corresponding to a loop in $\omega$, we will associate a subset of its neighbors in $G_{\calD}(\omega)$, denoted by $I(\ell)$, and having the following properties: \begin{enumerate}[label=(P\arabic*)] \item vertices in $I(\ell)$ correspond to faces of $\calD$, \item $|I(\ell)| \leq 5$, and \item for every pair of loops $\ell_1,\ell_2$ such that $\dist_{G_{\calD}(\omega)}(\ell_1,\ell_2) = 2$, there exists $f \in I(\ell_1) \cup I(\ell_2)$ such that $f$ neighbors both $\ell_1$ and $\ell_2$. \end{enumerate}
+To each vertex $\ell \in V$ corresponding to a loop in $\omega$, we will associate a subset of its neighbors in $G$, denoted by $I(\ell)$, and having the following properties: \begin{enumerate}[label=(P\arabic*)] \item vertices in $I(\ell)$ correspond to faces of $\calD$, \item $|I(\ell)| \leq 5$, and \item for every pair of loops $\ell_1,\ell_2$ such that $\dist_{G}(\ell_1,\ell_2) = 2$, there exists $f \in I(\ell_1) \cup I(\ell_2)$ such that $f$ neighbors both $\ell_1$ and $\ell_2$. \end{enumerate}

-\begin{lem} There exists an association $I(\ell)$ which satisfies properties \ref{list:f-ell-faces}, \ref{list:f-ell-deg}, \ref{list:f-ell-pairs}. \end{lem} \begin{proof} We use an auxiliary simple graph $G_{\mathsf{loop}}(\omega)$ on the loops of $\omega$, where two loops are linked by an edge if they border a common face $f$ of $\calD$.
-We associate each edge of $G_{\mathsf{loop}}(\omega)$ with an (arbitrarily chosen) face of $\calD$ that witnesses its existence.
-The graph $G_{\mathsf{loop}}(\omega)$ is simple and planar, and therefore, Euler's formula implies that it must have at least one vertex of degree five or less.
-Let $\ell$ be the loop corresponding to this vertex, and set $I(\ell)$ to be the faces associated with the neighbors of $\ell$.
+\begin{lem} There exists an association $I(\ell)$ which satisfies properties \ref{list:f-ell-faces}, \ref{list:f-ell-deg}, \ref{list:f-ell-pairs}. \end{lem} \begin{proof} We use an auxiliary graph $G_{\mathsf{loop}}$ on the loops of $\omega$ that intersect~$\calD$, where two loops are linked by an edge if they border a common face $f$ of $\calD$.
+We associate each edge of $G_{\mathsf{loop}}$ with an (arbitrarily chosen) face of $\calD$ that witnesses its existence.
+The graph $G_{\mathsf{loop}}$ is simple, finite, and planar, and therefore, Euler's formula implies that it must have at least one vertex of degree five or less.
+Let $\ell$ be the loop corresponding to this vertex, and set $I(\ell)$ to be the faces associated with the edges incident to~$\ell$.
 We then remove $\ell$ and its neighboring edges, creating a new planar graph; iteration completes the proof. \end{proof}